Lambeau Field: Atrium renovation, 2013–2015

-The renovation project was expected to create approximately 1,500 jobs and pay more than $60 million in wages.
-Team president and CEO Mark Murphy said 95% of spending on the project would be done in Wisconsin and 69% in northeastern Wisconsin.
+At the time of the proposed renovation, the project was expected to create approximately 1,500 jobs and pay more than $60 million in wages.
+Team president and CEO Mark Murphy also committed at the time that 95% of spending on the project would be done in Wisconsin and 69% in northeastern Wisconsin.

 A 50-foot-tall replica Lombardi Trophy was unveiled on November 14, 2014, on the east side of the stadium.

 The stadium's floodlighting system was upgraded to a new instant on-off LED system in May 2018, with the stadium's LCD play clocks and east/west scoreboards also being converted to LED-lighted systems.
 In the last game of the 2019 preseason, the Packers added a flashing stadium light celebration for each Packers touchdown as part of the upgrade, to some traditionalist fan criticism (a foghorn addition earlier in the preseason had been criticized for its resemblance to the Vikings' "Gjallarhorn", and was removed for the other preseason home game); it was retained for regular season games.